royaltm/node-magicklib-native/README.md

 This is another [approach][node-imagemagick-native] to bring image manipulation capabilities to nodejs.
 However conceptually it's more like [this][node-graphicsmagick].
 You know, "same same, but different".

+WARNING:

-This is work in progress.
+This is work in progress...

 Magicklib provides an `Image` object which can be manipulated in both sync and async mode.
 The async mode is triggered either by providing callback to utility method as the last argument or